ajmccredie/fudge-kitchen/README.md

 Goal 7: 'Flavour of the month' products (automatically ordered for subscribed customers, and optional additions for other customers)?

 #### Sprint analysis and lessons learned
 The subscription product was made.
 At the moment users can sign up for a full year of free deliveries (starting from the instant of adding it to their basket and completing checkout).
-They can opt to remove the susbcription by contacting admin.
+They can opt to remove the subscription by contacting admin.
 Admin can see the dates when subscription were set up and the countdown of the number of valid dates remaining. <br>
 The emails were linked up, but this proved to be a little more difficult than originally anticipated and also lead to the webhooks not working for a time.
 Users were given the ability to sign-up for the newsletter and a list of interested users is easily available through the Store Management pages.
 General bugs were addressed through iteration and targeting.
 More were found through final testing and steps taken to fix each one. <br>
 Guest flavours have been identified on the site for general use.
 In a real life business, these would be sent to the users who are subscribed using information contained in the Store Management.